 Jenkins provides the ability to run a build in parallel across multiple machines to minimize the total amount of time it takes to complete many of these activities.
 Finally, Jenkins can deploy the build to an environment that allows for any needed user acceptance testing (UAT) before releasing it into production.
 These simplified steps encompass the spirit of a continuous integration (CI) environment.

 To reach the holy grail of continuous delivery (CD), these UAT tests can be automated as well using a tool like Selenium, where if those tests pass, the code can be merged into the master branch were a “golden” build can be created and deployed directly into production without manual intervention.
 Companies that have reached the continuous delivery milestone can deploy to production many times a day, such as Amazon, Facebook, and Google.Back to top

 Looking towards the future, Jenkins has found a sweet spot in many DevOps environments.
 Some have even called it “the engine of DevOps”. the use of the cloud and containers.
 Jenkins can run in the cloud (AWS, Google, Azure, IBM, etc.), and leveraging technologies like Docker and Kubernetes give Jenkins additional flexibility, speed, and reliability to meet the demands of today’s modern cloud-native, microservices-based applications.
 The future looks very bright for Jenkins as a key enabling technology for CI/CD pipelines for companies around the world.

-Curious on how to build a proper DevOps environments?
+Curious how to build a proper DevOps environment?
 Try our free open source stack builder tool!
 Use the tool to get open source technology recommendations from our team of enterprise architects from OpenLogic by Perforce.